You are here

 The objectives of our organization are as follows:

-To assist area color guard and percussion ensembles financially and through leadership in achieving a means to provide opportunity for competition corresponding but not limited to the Winter Guard International’s rules and guidelines.
-To provide a means to facilitate the exchange of ideas and information on subjects of common interest, namely winter guard and winter percussion.
+To assist area color guard, percussion, and wind ensembles financially and through leadership in achieving a means to provide opportunity for competition corresponding but not limited to the Winter Guard International’s rules and guidelines.
+To provide a means to facilitate the exchange of ideas and information on subjects of common interest, namely winter guard, winter percussion, and winds.

 ARTICLE III.
 MEMBERSHIP

 Section 1.
-Any bona-fide Color Guard or Winter Drumline is eligible for membership.
+Any bona-fide Color Guard, Winter Drumline, or Winds group is eligible for membership.

 Section 2.
 There shall be two classes of membership.